gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy had heard that story almost every night when she was little.
 She remembered it every time she opened the bigger-than-usual front door and entered the house's larger-than-most-people front hall.
-"Mamma!" she called.
+"Mama!" she called.
 "We're home!
 And the shaper's come to call!"

-Her mother poked her head out of the kitchen.
+Mama Roo poked her head out of the kitchen.
 "Heya, shaper.
 Heya, Gumption."

 "Ma'am."
-"Heya, Mamma Roo." they answered as Sindy bounced down the hallway for a hug.
+"Heya, Mama Roo." they answered as Sindy bounced down the hallway for a hug.

-"Careful," Mamma Roo cautioned her youngest.
+"Careful," Mama Roo cautioned her youngest.
 "I've got paint on me."

 "Don't care,"
 Sindy said,
 her voice muffled by her mother's fur and apron.

-Mamma Roo smiled down at her and scratched her ears.
+Mama Roo smiled down at her and scratched her ears.
 "I was just about to make some soup," she said.
 "Will you stay?"